stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 ---
 title: Redemption Process
-description: Detailed explanation of how to redeem CU tokens for compute resources
+description: Detailed explanation of how to redeem sSTB tokens for compute resources
 category: User Guides
 order: 4
 ---

 # Redemption Process

-This document explains the process of redeeming Compute Unit (CU) tokens for actual compute resources on the STAB3L platform.
+This document explains the process of redeeming sSTB tokens for actual compute resources on the STAB3L platform.
 The redemption process is a critical component that connects the on-chain tokenized representation of compute resources to their off-chain delivery and utilization.

 ## Overview

-Redemption is the process through which users exchange their CU tokens for the actual compute resources they represent.
-When a user redeems CU tokens, the tokens are burned, and the provider is notified to fulfill the redemption request by providing access to the specified compute resources.
+Redemption is the process through which users exchange their sSTB tokens for the actual compute resources they represent.
+When a user redeems sSTB tokens, the tokens are burned, and the provider is notified to fulfill the redemption request by providing access to the specified compute resources.

 {% hint style="info" %}
 Redemption is the final step in the STAB3L value chain, connecting the on-chain token economy to real-world compute resources.